Ever wondered what makes Western vs Japanese style arrangements different?

 - the process of making the flower arrangement, particularly for Japanese style arrangements (also known as ikebana).

 In May 2018, I started my personal journey as a Sogetsu ikebana student.
 Previously I had received two years of formal training in Western style floristry.
-But I was then looking to explore other design styles.
-And I found while there are similarities between Western and Japanese style (ikebana) arrangements, the approach towards designing and creating is different.

 ELEMENTS OF FLORAL DESIGN